 Home equity can be a useful tool when you need a large sum for home improvement, debt consolidation or any other purpose.
 Home equity loans and HELOCs have their benefits, like:

 - Tax benefits.
-The 2017 Tax Cuts and Jobs Act allows homeowners to deduct the mortgage interest on home equity loans or lines of credit if the money is used for capital improvements, such as to “buy, build or substantially improve” the home that secures the loan.
+The 2017 Tax Cuts and Jobs Act allows homeowners to deduct the interest on home equity loans or lines of credit if the money is used for capital improvements, such as to “buy, build or substantially improve” the home that secures the loan.

 Drawbacks of using home equity